Sky Fits Heaven: Composition and lyrics

 "Sky Fits Heaven" was written and produced by Madonna and Patrick Leonard, with additional production from William Orbit.
-According to the sheet music published at Musicnotes.com by Alfred Publishing, "Sky Fits Heaven" is written in the key of D major and is set in time signature of common time with a moderately fast dance beat of 126 beats per minute.
+According to the sheet music published at Musicnotes.com by Alfred Publishing, "Sky Fits Heaven" is written in the key of D minor and is set in time signature of common time with a moderately fast dance beat of 126 beats per minute.
 Madonna's vocals range from G3 to B♭4, leading an instrumentation of a piano and a guitar.
 The song follows a basic sequence of Dm–Am/D–Dm–Am/D as its chord progression.
 According to Hrisztalina Hrisztova-Gotthardt and Melita Aleksa Varga in their book Introduction to Paremiology (2015), the singer and Leonard use pseudo proverbs to convey general messages often expressed by "real proverbs": "Hands fits giving, so do it / If the caps fits, wear it".
 Further discussing the track's religious themes, Madonna confessed about the inspiration surrounding both "Sky Fits Heaven" and "Shanti/Ashtangi":

 I feel that talking about it trivializes it.
 I've been studying the Cabala [sic], which is the mystical interpretation of the Torah.
 I've studied Buddhism and Hinduism and I've been practising yoga and obviously I know a lot about Catholicism.
 There are indisputable truths that connect all of them, and I find that very comforting and kind.
 My spiritual journey is to be open to everything.
 Pay attention to what makes sense, be absorbed.
 For me, yoga is the closest thing to our real nature.

-The song itself sheds light on Eastern worship prayer through personal methodology, and spiritual connections between herself and her then-newborn daughter Lourdes.
+The song itself sheds light on Eastern worship prayer through personal methodology, and spiritual connections between herself and her then-newborn daughter Lourdes Leon.
 Paul Northup from Third Way noted the singer's claim that "all paths lead to God" within the lyrics: "Isn't everyone just / Traveling down their own road / Watching the signs as they go?".